-A keen interpreter of oratorio, art song and concert repertoire, Sarah has been engaged as a featured artist with various ensembles, including the Central Coast Philharmonic, Leichhardt Espresso Chorus, Box Hill Chorale, and the Royal Melbourne Philharmonic, with whom she recently performed a program celebrating the works of Vivaldi alongside some of Australia’s leading early music specialists.
-She has also performed regularly with the Australian Brandenburg Orchestra, appearing in their popular Noel!
-Noel!
+A keen interpreter of oratorio, art song and concert repertoire, Sarah has been engaged as a featured artist with various ensembles, including the Royal Melbourne Philharmonic, Central Coast Philharmonic, Cheshire Choral Society, Box Hill Chorale, and Hawkes Bay Orchestra, with whom she made her New Zealand debut in 2019 as soloist for Britten’s Les Illuminations.
+She has also performed regularly with the Australian Brandenburg Orchestra, appearing in their popular Noël!
+Noël!
 Christmas series for several years, as well as their debut opera production of Monteverdi’s L’Orfeo as part of Brisbane Festival, with additional performances in Sydney and Melbourne.

 Sarah recently completed a Postgraduate Diploma in Performance at the Royal Northern College of Music, under the guidance of Professor Eiddwen Harrhy.
 During her time at RNCM, she appeared as Governess in Britten’s The Turn of the Screw and Lisette in La Rondine (opera scenes), undertook two Artist Residencies with Opera North as a Leverhulme Arts Scholar, appeared as a finalist in both the 2022 Frederic Cox Award and Concerto Competition, and performed in masterclasses led by Susan Bullock CBE and David Owen Norris.
 She was also part of the RNCM Opera Chorus in the Hallé Orchestra’s 2022 season finale gala production of Puccini’s Madama Butterfly, conducted by Sir Mark Elder.